inblocks/precedence/README.md

 }
 ```

-`chain1` has been deleted as a chain label but the record that was referred to is still available (without any data) and can be accessed using the `chain2` label.
+`chain1` has been deleted as a chain label but the record that was refered to by this chain label is still available (without any data) and can be accessed using the `chain2` label.
 The data of record `75bdb5a188a281c9576331b5573d5be50f7802d92cc591d9dbbbfbcb7ee42de6` hasn't been deleted because this record was not part of `chain1`.

 ### Block API calls